 Having over 1000 hours on CSGO, it sucks to see friends waiting in the lobby while the leader presses GO and you can’t connect to the server.
-This happened to my several times and the problem persists from a long time but has a couple of fixes.
+This happened to me several times and the problem persists for a long time but has a couple of fixes.

 There isn’t a single fix for that.
-It might be very easy to fix in your case while it may be that most of the fixes don’t work in case of another player.
-There are some ways to fix this issue while some are unusual but if you are facing this problem, then try one the following fixes in sequence(if possible) to know what is causing you not being able to join an online official matchmaking server.
+It might be very easy to fix in your case while it may be that most of the fixes don’t work in the case of another player.
+There are some ways to fix this issue while some are unusual but if you are facing this problem, then try one of the following fixes in sequence(if possible) to know what is causing you not to be able to join an online official matchmaking server.

 Make sure that when you close the Steam, all of its processes are ended.
 Check in the Task manager if any Steam process is running and click on End process to make sure that every process is closed before you restart Steam.

 This is the most common and the most working solution ever.
 It doesn’t mean that it will work every time and in every case, it’s just the most working fix players have ever observed.
 Sometimes, your games files get corrupted or get missing.
 In that case, you just have to Validate the game files.

 To do it, Right Click on CSGO from Steam Library, Go to Properties, select the Local Files tab, click on Verify Integrity of Game Files.
 It will take a couple of minutes and the game will automatically download whatever is missing.

 Sometimes this method doesn’t work without restarting your PC, but you should try both ways: Validate and start the game, Validate, Restart your PC and then start the game.

 The most obvious reason for not being able to connect to the servers is the hindrance that is caused due to the Windows Firewall which sometimes won’t let you connect to the servers for security reasons.
 There is no harm if you disable it for checking if this works.